baus/install-discourse/README.md

   database: discourse_development
   username: admin
   password: <your_postgres_password>
+  host: localhost
   pool: 5
   timeout: 5000
   host_names:
     - "localhost"

+# Warning: The database defined as "test" will be erased and
+# re-generated from your development database when you run "rake".
+# Do not set this db to the same as development or production.
+test:
+  adapter: postgresql
+  database: discourse_test
+  username: admin
+  password: <your_postgres_password>
+  host: localhost
+  pool: 5
+  timeout: 5000
+  host_names:
+    - test.localhost

+# using the test db, so jenkins can run this config
+# we need it to be in production so it minifies assets
+production:
+  adapter: postgresql
+  database: discourse_development
+  username: admin
+  password: <your_postgres_password>
+  host: localhost
+  pool: 5
+  timeout: 5000
+  host_names:
+    - production.localhost
 ```

 I'm not a fan of entering the DB password as clear text in the database.yml file.
 If you have a better solution